e1af-nadaf/EspressoEase/README.md

 ## Installation

-1. Download or clone the project folder to your local server directory (www in WAMP).
+1. Clone the repository from https://github.com/e1af-nadaf/EspressoEase.git to your local server directory (e.g., www in WAMP).

 2. Create a MySQL database named espressoease.